coconutpalm/ScalaMake/README.md

 The complete ScalaMake specification is defined using "Specs" and it's in the zipfile, but here's a taste:

-You can get into ScalaMake syntax using
+You can use ScalaMake in any of the following ways:

-* The scalaMake keyword in any Scala code
+* Use the scalaMake keyword in any Scala code
-* Using a ScalaMakefile object that you can run like any regular Scala application, or
+* Create a ScalaMakefile object that you can run like any regular Scala application, or
-* A ScalaMake makefile as a Scala script and run it using the "scalamake" shell script without compiling it.
+* Build a ScalaMake makefile as a Scala script and run it directly using the "scalamake" shell script (without compiling it).

 These examples come from the formal specification, and use the first option: